qirunzeng/NamedEntityRecognition/README.md

 * Provided **insightful analysis** of errors and improvements

 The **BiLSTM-CRF + Word + Char** model achieves the best performance across all evaluations, outperforming the baseline both quantitatively and qualitatively.

-This report meets all rubric criteria at the highest standard.